Bioinformatics cross cutting strand

 Lead: Dr Tom Gaunt

 The strand capitalises on our established expertise (e.g. ARIES and other methylation projects; ALSPAC metabolomics; ProtecT genetics) to systematically process, clean and integrate data.
-We have developed bespoke laboratory information management systems to record laboratory processes from sample-tube to database, and have created a comprehensive data pipeline to generate analysis-ready normalised epigenetic and metabolomic datasets.
-The strand will develop the automated literature-mining process (MELODI and TeMMPO) for the systematic reviews in Work package 3.
+With work package 2 we have developed bespoke laboratory information management systems to record laboratory processes from sample-tube to database, have created a comprehensive data pipeline to generate analysis-ready normalised epigenetic and metabolomic datasets, and developed a database of methylation QTL results (mQTLdb).
+We have also developed automated literature-mining software (MELODI and TeMMPO) for the systematic reviews in Work package 3, and played a major role in the development of the MR-Base platform for Mendelian randomization, utilised by Work package 1.

 A significant amount of molecular data already exists in the public domain, offering added value to the data generated in this Programme.
 Data to be exploited include: ENCODE, ArrayExpress, GWAS catalog, NIH Roadmap Epigenomics and others.
 This information will enable: (a) informed selection of variants for MR and recall-by-genotype; and (b) generation of new insights into mechanisms by considering associations in the context of broader functional data.